 There’s nothing like a freshly laid egg for breakfast.
 For this reason and because more and more people are concerned about how their food is grown, urban chicken farming is all the rage.
 Adding chickens to your landscape has more benefits than just fresh laid eggs, but it can also have its share of problems.

 Don’t let the fact that the chickens might disturb a few plants deter you.
 The benefits of having chickens outweigh the downsides.
-Because they tend to eat pests such as beetles, aphids and larvae, your garden will be less affected by them with no
+Since they tend to eat pests such as beetles, aphids, and larvae, your garden will be less affected by them with no need for chemical controls.
+Their feces make an incredibly rich fertilizer and while they’re pecking around the garden, they eat many weed seeds that might otherwise overtake the garden.
+In fact, many gardeners move the chickens to different areas of the garden to reap the benefits of the manure as well as the removal of larvae, pests, and weeds by their feathered friends.

 How to Protect Plants from Chickens